HePeng2016/CFSP/README.md

      SupportRatio is the minimum frequence for single frequent sequence.
      MinLength is the minimum length for single frequent sequence.
      ThresholdRatio is the minimum frequent for frequnent sequence complex.
-     MinToleranceLength is the minimum length for frequent sequence will do approximate match.
+     MinToleranceLength is the minimum length for frequence sequence will do approximate match.